Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at

 Eggs are seen as a symbol of new life and they also play an important role in easter traditions.

 During easter egg hunts, children will find bright eggs of different colours hidden around the yard by their parents or Easter bunny.

 I’m not sure who is more excited Easter morning, the children eagerly running around the house and yard searching for eggs or the Easter Bunny watching with a hot cup of tea with a huge smile on their face.

 Find eggs along the fence line, on outdoor furniture, tucked up against plants, nestled beside a plant pot, or get crafty and start popping them under play equipment.

 On a side note, if you have a dog, be mindful to keep chocolate eggs and Easter treats out of pooches’ reach to avoid a tummy ache and trip to the vet.
 Another perk that comes with non-chocolate Easter egg hunts!

 These are some fun non-chocolate Easter egg hunt alternatives that can be reused and repurposed over and over again!

 Non Chocolate Easter Gifts for toddlers

-Celebrate Easter while keeping up an easter basket tradition with some toys and loose parts that inspire meaningful play!
+Celebrate Easter while keeping up an easter basket tradition with some toys and loose parts for open play that inspire meaningful play!

 However, if parents want easter basket alternatives that will provide their children with more than just sugar, consider the following Easter basket fillers instead:

 Playing board games is a well-loved family favourite way to pass time.

-Here are some fun games that are not only entertaining but also offer educational learning opportunities too!
+Here are some fun games that are not only fun addition but also offer educational learning opportunities too!

 Easter Themed Clothes

 When selecting easter dress-up clothes for toddlers as Easter gifts for kids, consider age-appropriate selections that will make your child smile:

 - Easter hats – Another fun idea for dress-up clothes is to give your toddler easter hats.
 Be it easter bunny ears or even a rabbit tail, easter hats are great for dressing up and they’re sure to make your toddler smile

 - Dressing Gown